There are lots of marketing types out there. If you’re trying to learn more about content marketing, it’s understandable to have questions.

 Fortunately, you don’t need an entire marketing and sales team to start creating this type of content.
 I mean, it’s great if you do have that kind of team.
 However, it’s not impossible to create your own content marketing strategy with some SEO thrown in.

 While I’d love to give you a complete run-down of technical SEO in this post, that would make this one long read!
 If you want to learn how to create optimized content, I’d recommend checking out Backlinko.
 Brain Dean is a great mind in this industry that can help you out!

+When looking at inbound marketing vs content marketing, social media is often a significant aspect of either side.
 Social media marketing is another great part of any content strategy.
 Companies like Instagram, Facebook, and Twitter remain some of the most popular websites in the world.
 You’ll definitely want these websites as part of your inbound marketing plan.

 With relevant content depending on the platform you’re using, you can beef up your company’s sales funnel with lots of interested people and businesses.

 Whether you look at inbound marketing vs content marketing, you’ll find that sending out emails is an important part of either technique.
 Research from Snov.io shows that 29% of marketers use email marketing as an effective lead generation method.

 So, how do you get those people and companies in your email list to take profitable customer action?
 By making sure they’re interested in what you’re sending!

 It would be great if simply spamming messages to your customers once per hour brought in qualified leads for your company.
 Unfortunately, that’s not how things work.